GETTING STARTED IN SUPER

-These questions matter because the more features you want, the higher the price in fees and the higher the price the higher your superannuation fund's investment returns need to be to cover the fee costs and build up your retirement savings.
+These questions matter because the more features you want, the higher the price in fees and the higher your superannuation fund's investment returns need to be to cover the fees.

-Put another way, if you want lots of involvement wit your super fund and you want it to be flexible then look for funds with lots of investment and insurance choices and be prepared to pay higher fees.
-But if you want low cost superannuation then look for a MySuper product or fund with a small number of easy to understand choices.
+Put another way, if you want lots of involvement with your super fund and you want it to be flexible then look for funds with lots of investment and insurance choices.
+But be prepared to pay higher fees.
+If however you want low cost superannuation then look for a MySuper product that Is simple and easy to understand, meaning one with not too many choices.

 Step 2 - Kick the tyres

 Test out your preferred fund(s) by kicking the tyres.
-Check out their websites, read their official documents - mainly the Product Disclosure Statement, and call or email them to see if they respond.
+Check out their websites, read their official documents - mainly the Product Disclosure Statement, phone or email them, or send them a social media message to see if they respond.

 Step 3 - It's all in the menu

 Choosing a super fund is like choosing a music or video streaming service.
 What separates them is the range of choices they offer.
 So check out the investment choice menu and try to understand what it offers.
-The questions you should be asking are: how many choices does it have, what asset sectors, are they strategic choices, are they asset class choices, which investment managers does the fund use?
+The questions you should be asking are: how many choices does it have, what asset sectors, are they strategic choices, are they asset class choices, which investment managers do they use?

 Step 4 - Check out the AAA rated funds